Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Introduction

 \subsection{Related works}

 NODEs fit into the more general framework of data-driven techniques for system learning and identification.
 With respect to other state-of-the-art paradigms, NODEs are characterized by being fully data-driven, in that they do not require the introduction of a dictionary of candidate functions (such as SINDy or methods based on Koopman operators \cite{mauroy2020koopman}), nor a priori knowledge of the physical properties of the system (such as PINNs \cite{raissi2019physics}).
-Nevertheless, when information on the underlying model is available, the flexibility of NODEs allows to taylor the structure of the differential system \eqref{eq:trad-NODE} accordingly, an idea that lead to the introduction of Hamiltonian \cite{greydanus2019hamiltonian}, Lagrangian \cite{cranmer2020lagrangian} or residual NODEs, among others.
 The continuous-time modeling capability of NODEs makes them particularly advantageous for applications requiring smooth interpolations and handling of irregularly sampled data, such as time series analysis \cite{rubanova2019latent} and classification \cite{ruiz2023neural}.

+When information on the underlying model is available, the flexibility of NODEs allows us to tailor the structure of the differential system \eqref{eq:trad-NODE} accordingly.
+This is the focus of the rapidly evolving field of Structure-Preserving Learning, whose goal is to enforce desired properties into the NODE.
+As an example, as suggested in \cite[Section 2.2.2]{kidgerthesis}, if conservation laws driving the dynamics are known, one might employ a Hamiltonian \cite{greydanus2019hamiltonian} or Lagrangian Neural Network \cite{cranmer2020lagrangian} to build a physically meaningful right hand side in \eqref{eq:trad-NODE}.
+Similarly, in the recent work \cite{loya2025structurepreservingneuralordinarydifferential}, the authors enforce the longtime stability of the NODE by choosing a specific structure.
+Other works in this direction are \cite{celle2, Celledoni2022StructurePN}, where the authors follow the opposite approach of building a structure-preserving neural network starting from the related NODE.

 From a theoretical standpoint, one of the most appealing qualities of NODEs is that their differential structure makes them suitable to be investigated by means of analysis and optimal control techniques, with the overarching goal of providing a formal justification to the behavior of classical machine learning algorithms such as ResNets.
 Several works in this direction have populated the literature in recent years.
 Concerning the controllability of such equations, we recall \cite{esteve2023sparsity, weinan2017proposal}, as well as \cite{agrachev2022control}.
 In these papers, an in-depth analysis was conducted concerning the capabilities of different kinds of NODEs of approximating target profiles and driving inputs to final aimpoints, both in an exact and an approximate sense.
 Moreover, many efforts have been devoted to uncovering the relations between the norm of the controls $W_i, A_i, B_i$ and the precision of the approximation, as well as the relation between depth and width of the NODEs \cite{alvarez2024interplay}.
 A property that plays a fundamental role in all of these expositions is the time-dependence of the coefficients $W_i,A_i$ and $B_i$.
 This effectively allows to dynamically change the region of the state space that is being affected by the NODEs, in order to move only the required inputs to the wanted targets.